ultraq/thymeleaf-layout-dialect/README.md

 ### layout:replace (aka: layout:substituteby)
-Similar to `layout:include` in that you can pass HTML content to the page/fragments you're substituting in, but with the behaviour of Thymeleaf's `th:replace`.
+Similar to `layout:include` in that you can pass HTML content to the page/fragments you're replacing, but with the behaviour of Thymeleaf's `th:replace`.
 > Just like Thymeleaf, the `replace` processor will eventually replace `substituteby`.
 > They both perform the same function, but `substituteby` is effectively
 > deprecated.